Asia

 2 min

-.
-The State visit takes place after to meet in Beijing with Donald Trump and Vladimir PutinKim Yo-jong, Kim's influential sister, made it clear in a message last Sunday, defending that the nuclear program was “an irreversible final conclusion that had to be carried out unconditionally.”
-And she dismissed Trump's pressure for denuclearization as an “anachronistic dream.”
+Kim Yo-jong, Kim's influential sister, made it clear in a message last Sunday by asserting that the nuclear program was "an irreversible final conclusion that had to be carried out unconditionally."
+And she branded Trump's pressures for denuclearization as an "anachronistic dream.

-Xi Jinping arrives in Pyongyang at a time when he has managed to position himself as a stabilizing actor at the center of the international stage as a stabilizing actor at the center of the international stage.
-The State visit takes place after meeting in Beijing with Donald Trump and Vladimir Putin after meeting in Beijing with Donald Trump and Vladimir Putin.
+Xi Jinping arrives in Pyongyang at a time when he has managed to position himself as a stabilizing actor on the international stage.
+The state visit takes place after meeting Donald Trump and Vladimir Putin in Beijing.

 The rapprochement of the North Korean leader with Moscow worries Beijing, which has always been its main ally and trading partner.
 Kim Jong-un signed a mutual defense pact with Vladimir Putin in 2024 and has placed its military industry at Russia's service, to which it has sent about ten thousand soldiers.
 It is believed that about 2,300 North Korean soldiers have died in Ukraine.
-In return, Pyongyang would have received help to develop its military program.
+In return, Pyongyang would have received aid to develop its military program.

 Xi, who is traveling accompanied by the head of Chinese diplomacy, Wang Yi, is making this visit before the 65th anniversary of the signing of the treaty of friendship and mutual assistance between China and North Korea.
 For now, it is the only defense agreement that China maintains with another country.
 With this trip, Xi Jinping intends to strengthen China's role as North Korea's main ally and economic partner.